 These are some of the more common names you'll see:

-For instance, some resources will say "Arrachera" refers to flank steak - while this may be true depending on the region - direct translation from Spanish tells us that Arrachera is skirt steak.
+Some resources will say “Arrachera” refers to flank steak – while this may be true depending on the region – direct translation from Spanish tells us that Arrachera is skirt steak.

 Again, this same sort of thing is seen across the globe for any number of different cuts of meat.

-Flank steak takes well to marinades as it is a thin cut of meat.
 I personally like to use Flank steak for beef on a stick; You can check out my recipe here.

 The most common cooking methods for flank steak include: